Julio Anguita: Later years

-After his political career, he returned to his job as History teacher and renounced written the life pay as a former deputy.
+After his political career, Anguita returned to his job as a history teacher and renounced written the life pay as a former deputy.

 On 1 June 2005, at the XVII Congress of the PCE, he presented a document calling for the re-founding of the party, reflecting on the International Communist Movement.
 He pointed out the negative impact brought by the fall of the Soviet Union and the uncriticalness and submission of the unions and the Left to the established capitalist order.
 On 22 April 2008, he sent the Federal Committee of the PCE a document in which he defended the need for a 'refounding' of IU.
 In his letter, he attributed the electoral debacle to the "lack of a clear line", and the absence of a coherent program.
 He defended radical democracy, the fight for the Third Republic and federalism, both for the coalition's organizational model and for the defended state model.
 In his opinion, the debate should open at the next federal assembly of IU.

-In 2012, in the midst of the Spanish economic crisis, he promoted and became the figurehead of the Frente Cívico "Somos Mayoría" ("Civic Front 'We are Majority'"), a social movement vowing to gather and mobilise the social majority who was suffering the effects of the crisis and the imposed austerity.
+In 2012, in the midst of the Spanish economic crisis, he promoted and became the figurehead of the Frente Cívico "Somos Mayoría" ("Civic Front 'We are Majority'"), a social movement vowing to gather and mobilise the social majority who were suffering the effects of the crisis and the imposed austerity.

 It was usual for him to be interviewed on political talk shows, especially on the show La sexta noche.
 His last interview was on 8 May 2020, a day before being admitted to the hospital for the Todo es mentira program, being interviewed by presenter Risto Mejide and where he stated "let's reflect on how we are going to live so that everyone lives well" during pandemic in Spain.

 Death

-On 16 May 2020 he died after being hospitalized on 9 May at Hospital Universitario Reina Sofía, Córdoba, after suffering a heart attack at his home.
+On 16 May 2020, Anguita died after being hospitalized on 9 May at Hospital Universitario Reina Sofía, Córdoba, after suffering a heart attack at his home.
 His death shocked Spanish politics; Prime Minister Pedro Sánchez deeply regretted his death, leader of the conservative People's Party Pablo Casado remembered his passionate defense of his ideals, while president of Andalusia Juan Manuel Moreno Bonilla recognized the respect and recognition that he had for his "ability to reach necessary agreements despite the discrepancies".
 Second Deputy Prime Minister Pablo Iglesias, who mourned the death of "our best political reference", as well as President of Cuba Miguel Díaz-Canel called him an "historic leader".